 The supplements above are one way to increase the likelihood of achieving restful sleep.
-That said, they’re probably most effective when used in combination with good sleep practices and habits.
+That said, they’re probably most effective when used in combination with good eating habits.

 Sleep affects every aspect of health.
 Fortunately, some foods and drinks contain compounds that help control parts of the sleep cycle, meaning that they may help a person both fall and stay asleep.

-Taking both traditional knowledge and scientific research into account, as well as nutritional profiles, here are the best foods and drinks for sleep:
+Taking both traditional knowledge and scientific research into account, as well as nutritional profiles, here are some of the best foods and drinks for sleep: